SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 Agricultural services startup providing aerial drone applications and ground machinery services in North Texas.

-#### AI Immersion

-Employed AI as first-class engineering tool to deliver multi-client, model-driven system with offline-capable PWA field workflows and web applications for administration and customer access.
+Business is supported by a proprietary system composed of a suite of specialized applications: an offline-capable PWA field workflows mobile application; web applications for administration and customer access.
-Architectural decisions, tooling, and coding practices reflected personal judgment; AI constrained by experience and applied as accelerator rather than substitute.
-Delivered solo in 3 months what typically requires ~3 engineers, ~$300K budget, and 6-month cycle, while preserving agile guarantees, disciplined engineering and best practices.

 #### Technology